 This self-aggrandizing pronouncement was declared to the grandstands, another attention-getter from the drama king, who was supposedly releasing documents under seal.
 Not only were the racial profiling accusations false, but the documents already had been cleared by Bill Burck, President Bush’s records representative, who said he and his colleagues were “surprised to learn about Sen. Booker’s histrionics this morning because we had already told him he could use the documents publicly.
 In fact, we have said yes to every request made by the Senate Democrats to make public documents public.”

 Booker has been rehearsing, no doubt, for the big stage: Democratic presidential nominee for 2020.
-So expect more Oscar-worthy theatrics from the New Jersey senator in 2019.We value your comments!
-Please weigh in on our comment section below.
+So expect more Oscar-worthy theatrics from the New Jersey senator in 2019.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com